BishoySedra/HPC_Labs/Practical Revision/README.md

     // cout << processes << " processes are available." << endl;

-    // define array and integer variable
+    //Define an array and integer variable
     int b, N;

     if (rank == 0)